 Marvel shows are now available through Apple Podcast subscriptions

-Marvel and SiriusXM have opened a new Apple Podcasts channel, which includes a paid tier.
-The free Marvel channel includes Marvel's Wolverine: The Long Night and the sequel, Marvel's Wolverine: The Lost Trail.
-You'll be able to listen to Marvel/Method, in which Method Man interviews celebrities about Marvel, and This Week in Marvel, a weekly show about the latest news in the company's ecosystem.
+and have opened a new Apple Podcasts channel, which includes a paid tier.
+The free Marvel channel includes and the sequel, Marvel's Wolverine: The Lost Trail.
+You'll be able to listen to , in which Method Man interviews celebrities about Marvel, and This Week in Marvel, a weekly show about the latest news in the company's ecosystem.

 The paid tier, Marvel Podcasts Unlimited, offers early and exclusive access to a selection of shows.
 It features new scripted and unscripted podcast series, such as Marvel's Wolverine: La Larga Noche, a Spanish-language version of Wolverine: The Long Night, which is available today.
 You'll also be able to listen to exclusive programming, such as the documentary series Marvel's Declassified, which delves into the history of Marvel Comics.